tensorflow/minigo/README.md

 machines running even if they're not doing anything!
 So be sure to clean up your clusters...

-GCS for simple task signalling
+GCS for simple task signaling
 ------------------------------

 The main way these jobs interact is through GCS, a distributed webservice